kayesmahmud000/kayesmahmud000/README.md

 I am a  Web Developer 🌐 or beginner level Designer 🎨 from Bangladesh , depending on what the project requires , I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.

 - 🔭 &nbsp; I’m currently working on **a Trusted Online Furniture Shop in Bangladesh [ C-Craft](https://c-craft-frontend.vercel.app/)**
-- 🌱 &nbsp; I’m currently learning Next js;
+- 🌱 &nbsp; I’m currently learning Typescript and Redux;
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;
 - 📚 &nbsp; When I am free, I enjoy playing game and traveling.